Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities

 \subsection{Singularity Dependence on Absorption}

 It might seem counterintuitive that singularity abundance would decrease with increasing absorption since singularities are zeros of the complex wave fields and absorption should suppress the fluctuation magnitude of the waves.
 However, singularities, as stated before, are primarily the result of interference effects of superpositions of random waves.
-In the presence of large amounts of dissipation, highly attenuated waves will not experience much destructive interference because the modes become more homogeneous and less random.
+In systems with large dissipation, highly attenuated waves will not experience much destructive interference because the wave excitations become more homogeneous and less random.

 In Fig.~\ref{Fig4}(a) we show the singularity mode density, defined as the number of singularities per mode in the ensemble, of the fundamental singularities EP-2, CPA, RSM-1, and TSM-1s (or equivalently TSM-2s for reciprocal $\beta=1$ systems) found in our experimental ensembles as a function of $\eta$.
 As discussed in Sec.~\ref{Sec_Exp}, the mean mode spacing $\Delta$ is system size and frequency dependent, so $\eta$ is correlated to $\mathcal{D}$ in our experimental systems.
-Also, the techniques used to create ensembles are different for each $\mathcal{D}$ so despite the great effort made to create diverse ensembles, there is some systematic dependece for how 'ergodically' we can explore the phase space of a given scattering environment based on what tunable parameters we have available.
-However, we still see a trend of lower singularity density with increasing $\eta$, agreeing with the complex time delay PDFs in Refs.~\cite{Lei2021Stats,shaibe2025} that show tail behavior at smaller time delay values for systems with larger $\eta$.
+Also, the techniques used to create ensembles are different for each $\mathcal{D}$ so despite the great effort made to create diverse ensembles, there is some systematic dependence for how `ergodically' we can explore the phase space of a given scattering environment based on what tunable parameters we have available.
+However, we still see a trend of lower singularity density with increasing $\eta$, agreeing with the complex time delay PDFs in Refs.~\cite{Lei2021Stats,shaibe2025} that downturn into the $-3$ tail at smaller time delay values for systems with larger $\eta$.